Date: Tuesday, August 29, 2017

 Officially the ride is just 38km ... so why did it take us all day?

-Well its first of all a leisurely start ... no race this ... start any time between 9 and 10 at the Hawthorn velodrome.
+Well its first of all a leisurely start ... no race this ... start any time between 9 and 10 at the Hawthorn Velodrome.
 Ride at a crawl thru the streets, parks and back alleys of leafy Hawthorn ... a crawl because of the traffic jams of riders.
 And just as well because there is no way I could have navigated thru this on my own, this is follow the leader and hope they know the way better than some Joggers who shall remain nameless.
-There's a map to follow, and a lovely map it is too, worth framing, but half of Melbourne on a one page sheet ain't an easy call, so now I could see why they supplied a magnifying glass in the musette.
+There's a map to follow, and a lovely map it is too, worth framing, but half of Melbourne on a one page sheet ain't an easy call, and now I realised why they supplied a magnifying glass in the musette ... didn't help though!

 Food and coffee stops took a while, and the weigh-in at the Temple Brewing Company to win your weight in beer, of course had to be followed by a taste of what we hoped to win.
 And then we got lost a few times ... well not lost, I knew where I was ... but where the hell is that sector of pave we need to pound and tick off?
 I don't think Elio was impressed when I said we had to return down the biggest hill of the day cos we missed sector 4.